PRKS Cash-Secured Put Strategy

 PRKS (United Parks & Resorts Inc.), in the Consumer Cyclical sector, (Leisure industry), listed on NYSE.

-United Parks & Resorts Inc., together with its subsidiaries, operates as a theme park and entertainment company in the United States.
-It operates SeaWorld theme parks in Orlando, Florida; San Antonio, Texas; and San Diego, California, as well as Busch Gardens theme parks in Tampa, Florida, and Williamsburg, Virginia.
-The company also operates water park attractions in Orlando, Florida; San Antonio, Texas; San Diego, California; Chula Vista, California; Tampa, Florida; and Williamsburg, Virginia.
-In addition, it operates a reservations-only theme park in Orlando, Florida and a park in Langhorne, Pennsylvania.
-The company operates a portfolio of twelve theme parks under the SeaWorld, Busch Gardens, Aquatica, Discovery Cove, Water Country USA, Adventure Island, and Sesame Place brands.
-The company was formerly known as SeaWorld Entertainment, Inc. and changed its name to United Parks & Resorts Inc. in February 2024.
+United Parks & Resorts Inc., along with its various subsidiaries, functions as a leading theme park and entertainment enterprise within the United States.
+The company's extensive array of attractions includes prominent SeaWorld theme parks located in Orlando, Florida; San Antonio, Texas; and San Diego, California.
+It also manages Busch Gardens theme parks situated in Tampa, Florida, and Williamsburg, Virginia.
+Further diversifying its recreational offerings, the company operates water park attractions in several key locations: Orlando, Florida; San Antonio, Texas; San Diego and Chula Vista, California; Tampa, Florida; and Williamsburg, Virginia.
+Additionally, its portfolio features an exclusive, reservations-only theme park in Orlando, Florida, as well as a park in Langhorne, Pennsylvania.
+Overall, the corporation oversees a collection of twelve distinct theme parks, all operating under well-known brands such as SeaWorld, Busch Gardens, Aquatica, Discovery Cove, Water Country USA, Adventure Island, and Sesame Place.

-A beta of 1.14 places PRKS roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
-The trailing P/E of 11.78 is on the value side, where IV often compresses outside event windows because forward growth expectations are already discounted into the share price.
+A beta of 1.18 places PRKS roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.

 What is a cash-secured put on PRKS?